Research

 Related articles

-Anti-Bacterial Surfaces
+Anti-Bacterial/Biofouling Surfaces

 Antifouling and antibacterial surfaces are of extreme interest due to a plethora of potential applications, such as saving lives with medical devices, preventing hospital-acquired infections, and even preventing marine bio-fouling.
 Currently, there is no durable surface that can completely resist bio-adhesion from a variety of biomolecules for an extended period of time.
 Thus, a long-lasting anti-microbial coating becomes critical for this application.